Become on-the-job ready with the basics of perception, localization, control, and technology integration

 of the course.

-We Offer This Course in Both a 6-Week, Full-Time Model and a Nights & Weekends Model.
+We Offer This Course in Both a Full-Time Model and a Nights & Weekends Model.

-Students will perform Modules 1 - 9 over a 9-week, full-time Monday - Friday schedule.
+Students will perform Modules over a full-time Monday - Friday schedule.

 The nights & weekends program is designed for engineers who are looking to develop their professional skills after hours; whether it’s after your 9-5 job, university studies, or busy schedule, this program will allow you to train in a new skill set while maintaining current responsibilities.